Stanislav Holý

 Stanislav Holý (25 February 1943 – 14 August 1998) was a Czech graphic artist, caricaturist, and a designer of animated films.

+Career

 He studied at the Applied Arts Academy in Prague.
 He is known as an author and illustrator of a series of children's books.
 As a cartoonist, he is known as the creator of the cartoon character Mr. Pip (Pan Pip).